cu-cspb-3753-fall-2024/Assignment-pthreads-dnslookup/README.md

 ### Synchronization and Deadlock

 Your application must synchronize access to shared resources and avoid any deadlock or busy wait.
 You should use mutexes, semaphores, and/or condition variables to meet this requirement.
 There are at least three shared resources that must be protected: the shared array, parsing log, and conversion log.
-None of these resources is thread-safe by default.
+None of these resources are thread-safe by default.

 ### Termination